antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 - `secrets/jenkins.slaves.JnlpSlaveAgentProtocol.secret`
 - `secrets/master.key` (be sure you do not use public repository like me :)

-After pressing the "_Save_" button, new commits should appear in the configuration repository on _GitHub_:
+After pressing the "_Save_" button, new commits appears in the configuration repository on _GitHub_:

 <center>
 ![GitHub sync commits](/images/posts/8-run-jenkins-in-docker-container-with-persistent-configuration/github-commits.png)